Comprehend, Divide, and Conquer: Feature Subspace Exploration via Multi-Agent Hierarchical Reinforcement Learning: Methodology

 where $F$ is the entire feature set, $F_t$ is the selected feature subset in step-$t$, $\lambda$ is a hyperparameter, and $|\cdot|$ denoted the size of given set.
 As $\lambda$ increases, the penalty for keeping too many features (large $|\mathcal{F}_t|$) becomes more severe, thus encouraging more substantial gene reduction.
 Conversely, a lower value of $\lambda$ relaxes the penalty against the size of $|\mathcal{F}_t|$, suitable when minimal reduction is sufficient.
 This metric ensures that the selection process strategically reduces the number of features.

 $\star$ \textit{Reward Assignment}: Then we combine two perspectives and obtain the reward in step-$t$:

 where $r_t$ is the total reward in this step. $\alpha$ is a hyperparameter to adjust the weight of two perspectives.
 After obtaining the reward, the framework will assign the reward equally to each activated agent.
+This approach of balancing performance and feature number in the reward function is similar to sparse constraint-based feature selection methods (Lasso~\cite{tibshirani1996regression} and LassoNet~\cite{lemhadri2021lassonet}), which incorporate regularization terms into their objective functions, but is more flexible and adaptable.